 Dr. Simon is a triple board certified psychiatrist in the areas of pediatrics, child/adolescent and adult psychiatry.
 He completed his undergraduate degree at Creighton University, then attended the Medical College of Wisconsin and the University of Utah.
 Dr. Simon has presented on topics including eating disorders, somatization disorders and difficult diagnoses in patients and families.
 In 2003, Dr. Simon was honored as nominee of the year.
 In 2005 and 2012, he was awarded teacher of the year by the triple board and child psychiatry residents.
 He approaches students in a holistic, strength based manner to foster greater resiliency.
 Although he used to enjoy mountain biking, snowboarding, hiking and photography, his time has now been replaced with raising two little boys.

 Kim has a Bachelors of Science degree in Political Science & Criminal Justice with an emphasis in Corrections from Weber State University.
-She has been employed at Solstice and Journey Home since February 2011 as a Mentor and is now the Winter Team Director.
+She has been employed at Solstice and Journey Home since February 2011 as a Mentor and is now Admissions Director.
 She has traveled extensively around the world and has enjoyed calling various destinations home.
-This has given her the ability to empathize with the young ladies who may be at times homesick for home and family.
+This has given her the ability to empathize with the teens who may be at times homesick for home and family.
 Her hobbies include reading, writing, and socializing with friends and family.